 Best For: Dull and uneven skin tones.

-Alpha-hydroxy acid is a naturally derived acid that gently exfoliates the top layer of skin to reveal a brighter complexion beneath.
-The Inkey List's AHA contains 10% fruit acid to target rough skin cells, unglueing their structure so that you're left with a more even skin tone.
-There's also added 1% hyaluronic acid to give skin an added boost of hydration.
+Alpha-hydroxy acid (AHA) is a naturally derived acid that gently exfoliates the top layer of skin to reveal a brighter complexion beneath.
+The Inkey List's AHA contains 10% fruit acid to target rough skin cells, ungluing their structure so that you're left with a more even skin tone.
+There's also an added 1% hyaluronic acid, to give skin an added boost of hydration.

 Best For: Dull skin, fine lines and uneven skin tone

 Vitamin C is a powerful antioxidant that's able to protect skin from environmental aggressors like pollution, UV and stress.
 It boosts collagen production, brightens skin, and helps to reduce fine lines and wrinkles.
-Use in the morning for best results, and follow with moisturiser.
+Use it in the morning for best results.

 Best For: Everyone!

 Hyaluronic acid is an ingredient that can hold up to 1000x its own weight in water.
-It plumps and hydrates skin, reducing the appearance of fine lines and wrinkles, plus it aids the effectiveness of your other products.
-Use in the morning and evening straight after cleansing to really reap the benefits.
+It plumps and hydrates skin, reducing the appearance of fine lines and wrinkles, plus it increases the effectiveness of your other products.
+Use it in the morning and evening straight after cleansing and toning to really reap the benefits.